<> <>

 Put simply, weight loss refers to an overall decrease in weight, whereas fat loss refers solely to the body fat percentage lost.
 These are often used interchangeably, but they aren’t the same.

-We often use weight loss as a catchall term, when we’re actually referring to losing body fat.
+We often use weight loss as a catch-all term when we’re actually referring to losing body fat.

 Is one better than the other?